 Located in San Antonio, Texas, our program offers a broad exposure to common and rare ENT disorders and pathology, comprehensive clinical and surgical training in all aspect of the specialty, opportunities to provide underserved care, and a training environment with a large catchment area of South Texas at a Level 1 trauma center.
 Graduates of our program are openly encouraged to follow their chosen career settings, be it private practice, community hospitals or academic programs.
 Our graduates are trained to handle any ENT-disorder and demonstrate excellent surgical competency.

-Hospitals & Outpatient Facilities
+Hospitals & Outpatient Clinical Sites

 The University Health System (UHS), located in the South Texas Medical Center, is the main teaching facility for UT Health San Antonio ENT residents.
 It is a 650-bed hospital that serves a large urban population and a Level 1 Trauma Center with high clinical and surgical volume.
 Anticipated for 2024, the $500 million, 300-bed Women’s and Children’s Hospital expansion is currently under construction.